 - Low heat setting.
 Longer drying cycles on a low heat setting use less energy.
 When you purchase an ENERGY STAR certified clothes dryer, look in the informational materials shipped with the product for which cycle was tested for certification and how the dryer’s other cycles or settings may use more or less energy.

 - Savings by the pair.
-A full-size electric certified dryer saves $180 in energy bills over the life of the product.
+A full-size electric certified dryer saves almost $200 in energy bills over the life of the product.
 An ENERGY STAR certified washer/dryer pair will save even more energy and money while doing your laundry.
 Clothes washers that have earned the ENERGY STAR incorporate advanced technology and functionality to get significantly more water out of your clothes in its final spin cycle than a conventional model.
 This makes it easier for clothing to dry in an ENERGY STAR certified dryer using less heat.
 Less heat means energy savings and reduced wear and tear on your clothes caused by over-drying.

 Current Specification Effective Date: January 1, 2015